 The student seeking licensure as a Teacher of Middle School (5-8) is required to maintain a minimum 2.70 cumulative GPA, earn a C or better in education classes, choose core options which meet licensure requirements as defined by the Department of Education, and complete an acceptable liberal arts major (art, biology, chemistry, English, history, mathematics, physics, Spanish, French or German).
-The student must apply for acceptance into the program during the sophomore year and must meet licensure requirements for the Commonwealth of Massachusetts at the time of program completion See departmental and liberal arts major advisors.
+The student must apply for acceptance into the program during the sophomore year and must meet licensure requirements for the Commonwealth of Massachusetts at the time of program completion.
+To meet state requirements for licensure, all middle school students must complete the ESL licensure concentration.
+Majors who are unable to complete the ESL program will be required to obtain an ESL endorsement as defined by the DESE.
+See departmental and liberal arts major advisors.